Radiotherapy for metastatic prostate cancer

 Will I get side-effects?

-Side-effects are mild and may include diarrhoea and sickness, and sometimes reduced levels of blood cells.
+Because the radiation is targeted at cancer cells, side-effects are mild and may include diarrhoea and sickness, and sometimes reduced levels of blood cells.
 Bone pain may get a little worse before it gets better.

 Will I be radioactive?